 Whoppers: History’s Most Outrageous Lies and Liars by Christine Seifert

 I read this nonfiction book aloud to my kids — it was SO fun because it prompted great discussion and interaction.
 They couldn’t believe that people would make up such outrageous lies.
-Learn these incredible wild whoppers — from people you’ve heard of like Charles Ponzi to people you’ve never heard of like George Psalmanazar who convinced people he was a native from his made-up island of Formosa.
-It’s book best for middle grade to YA readers.
+Learn about historical people who told incredible wild whoppers — from people you’ve heard of like Charles Ponzi to people you’ve never heard of like George Psalmanazar.

 Finding Wonders: Three Girls Who Changed Science by Jeannine Atkins